 I should start off this examination of the film by saying that I am not a trans individual and that this is only my understanding of both the merits and the problems of Sleepaway Camp and how it deals with its central theme, all coming from my own interpretation of the piece and the general response from the trans community, but not from my own personal experience.

 Sleepaway Camp is widely known as being one of the most openly trans narratives in the general scope of horror films.
 It is doubly impressive to think of Sleepaway Camp as a franchise, containing five entries to date, with a trans woman as the lead.
-Overall, Sleepaway Camp has been embraced by the LGBT community, especially in the years since its release.
+Overall, Sleepaway Camp has been embraced by the LGBT community in the years since its release.
 For the most part.

 But there are still those that have condemned the film for being exploitation, for having nearly every scene either played for shocks or laughs, feeling that even though the movie does contain these themes it does not take them seriously.